Mizrahi Tefahot Bank, Ltd. logo

 Visit Mizrahi Tefahot Bank, Ltd.

 Mizrahi Tefahot Bank is positioned for growth-stage businesses (particularly tech startups and real estate investors) willing to work with relationship-based lenders valuing speed over rigid criteria.
-The primary caveat is that the website lacks transparency on actual loan terms, rates, minimums, and approval requirements—borrowers must contact the bank directly, and no independent verification of their lending practices or competitiveness is available.
+The primary caveat is that the website lacks transparency on actual loan terms, rates, minimums, and approval requirements—borrowers must contact the bank directly, and no comparable public verification context of their lending practices or competitiveness is available.

 • Tech startup founders seeking growth capital with faster approval than traditional banks